jaeyeun97/MusicalStyleTransfer/dissertation/index.md

 \paragraph{Training and Inference} During training, the causal convolutional networks trains like any other convolutional network with the entire sample waveform as the input of the network.
 However, during inference we generate each sample point individually, through an iterative process of feeding the output of the network back into the network to get the next sample point.
 Such inference mechanism allow us to model the conditional probability $p(x_t | x_0, ..., x_{t-1})$ as discussed above.

-\paragraph{Gated Activation} WaveNet uses two activation function $\tanh$ and sigmoid as shown in figure \ref{fig:wavenet}.
+\paragraph{Gated Activation} WaveNet uses two activation function $\tanh$ and sigmoid as shown in Figure \ref{fig:wavenet}.
 By multiplying the results given by the two activation functions, the sigmoid function acts as gate to limit the effect of the result generated by the $\tanh$ activation.
-Such ideas have been borrowed from LSTM, a type of recurrent neural networks, and have been shown effective by PixelCNN. [@pixelcnn] @wavenet found that using gated activation unit increase the performance of WaveNet significantly.
+Such ideas have been borrowed from LSTM, a type of recurrent neural networks, and have been shown effective by PixelCNN. [@DBLP:journals/corr/OordKVEGK16] @DBLP:journals/corr/OordDZSVGKSK16 found that using gated activation unit increase the performance of WaveNet significantly.

 \paragraph{Conditioning} Alike conditional adversarial networks, we can generate a WaveNet model that is conditional on an external input, i.e. model the $p(x_t | x_0, ..., x_{t-1}, c)$ given a conditional input $c$.
 Deep Voice uses such conditional model, using voice content as conditional input to generate a Text-to-Speech engine.
 We will use the conditional model to input pitch data, as we will see in the section below for TimbreTron and Universal Music Translation Networks.